 A great way to avoid this is to put a broiling rack on top of the baking sheet.
 You can also preheat the baking tray with or without the rack.
 Even if you don’t have a rack to add to your baking tray, simply preheating your baking sheet will help keep your creation from becoming soggy.

 Some say cooking Shake and Bake chicken on the stovetop makes it extra crispy.
 You can give this a try and let the fat render off first.
-Then, let that fat pool in a puddle and arrange the chicken, so it’s frying in that fat.
+Then, let that fat pool in a puddle and arrange the chicken so it’s frying in that fat.
 You’ll get gorgeous golden-brown chicken with nice and crispy skin.

-And in the frying pan or oven, you can create more crispness if you follow the steps above by using flour and egg to coat your chicken before adding it to the shaking bag with the coating.
+In the frying pan or oven, you can create more crispness if you follow the steps above by using flour and egg to coat your chicken before adding it to the shaking bag with the coating.
 A little cornstarch works great when mixed with the flour to give it plenty of crunch!

 Add to Your Shake and Bake to Make it Even Better